Tom Larscheid: Early life and sports career

-Larscheid was born in Milwaukee, Wisconsin and raised in California, was a running back for Utah State University, where he was an All-American in 1960.
+Larscheid, born in Milwaukee, Wisconsin and raised in California, was a running back for Utah State University, where he was an All-American in 1960.
 In that year he led the nation with a rushing average of 8.4 yards.
 Highlights of his playing days at Utah State include a 76-yard pass reception against Hawaii in 1959, a 102-yard kickoff return against BYU in 1960, and an 85-yard punt return versus Utah in 1961.

-Larscheid was selected in the 18th round (251st overall) of the 1962 NFL Draft by the Philadelphia Eagles, but ended up signing with the British Columbia Lions of the Canadian Football League, where he played only two seasons before being forced to retire due to knee injuries.
+Larscheid was selected in the 18th round (251st overall) of the 1962 NFL draft by the Philadelphia Eagles, but ended up signing with the British Columbia Lions of the Canadian Football League, where he played only two seasons before being forced to retire due to knee injuries.

 Broadcasting career

 After his retirement from football, he became the colour commentator for the BC Lions on CKNW beginning in 1965, working alongside play-by-play commentator Jim Cox.
 In 1977, he added hockey broadcasting to his duties, joining Jim Robson in the booth for Vancouver Canucks radio broadcasts.
 When the Lions radio rights moved to CFUN in 1983, Larscheid went with them and left the Canucks broadcasts.
 In 1984, Cox retired and J. P. McConnell became the new "voice of the Lions".
 In 1988, the Lions moved back to CKNW and Larscheid resumed his work with the Canucks.
 Larscheid's duties included television as well, when the Canucks simulcasted their radio broadcasts on BCTV or CHEK-TV.
 From 1987 to 1990, Larscheid did television work for football as well, working on the CFL-produced Canadian Football Network, where he worked as a colour commentator on the network's secondary broadcast team and worked four Grey Cups as a sideline reporter and field-level analyst.
-In 1994, Jim Robson retired from radio and Larscheid's new hockey partner became Jim Hughson.
+In 1994, Robson moved to TV full-time, and Jim Hughson was Larscheid's new partner.
 In 1999, Hughson moved back to television full-time and Larscheid was paired with John Shorthouse.
 All through this time, he continued to juggle both football and hockey.
 However, this meant frequent scheduling conflicts and in 2000 he was pulled off Lions broadcasts in order to work full-time on Canucks games.